dylan-isaac/dotfiles/bin/README.md

 1. Add new AI workflows to `config/adw/workflows/`
 2. Create new Goose extensions in this directory
 3. Update the documentation templates in `contexts/templates/`
+4. Add new context files to the `contexts/` directory

 ## Security Notes